DreamworldSolutions/dw-dialog/README.md

 - `fit-height` - Sets the height of dialog to viewport height (fit to viewport).
 It is applicable only if `placement` is set to `bottom`.
 - opened - Set to true to open the dialog.
 You can also use `open()` and `close()` method.

+### `dw-popover-dialog
+- `triggerElement` - It's used to anchor popover dialog.
+- `showTrigger` - When it's set to `true`, shows trigger element when dialog is opened.
+By default it's falsy.
+- `offset` - Offset of the popoever dialog.
+It's used only when `showTrigger` is set to `true` otherwise sets position of dialog based on trigger element's position.
+- `popoverAnimation` - Animation of `popover` dialog.
+Possible values: `scale` or `dropdown`.
+Default is `dropdown`.
+- `popoverPlacement` - Placement of `poppover` dialog in respect of `triggerElement`.
+Possible values: `bottom-start` & `bottom-end`.
+Default is `bottom-start`.
 ### `dw-fit-dialog`
   - opened - Set to `true` to open the dialog.
 You can use `open` and `close` method as well to open/close dialog.